jonathan-innis/csce315-nosql-team1/README.md

 1. Activate your virtual environment
 2. Install the packages to the virtual environment using `pip install -r requirements.txt`
 3. If you are running the program locally or you would like to reinitialize the database run the command `python initialize.py`
-4. Run the library commands by going into the python shell `python` and importing the module `import movies_db`
+4. Run the library commands by going into the python shell `python` and importing the module `import movies`

 ## Deliverable 1
 - Create a new database called movies_mongo.
 Use it while developing the functionality below.